 If you have purchased LabVantage’s Pharma package, you will need an introduction to the software, the Pharma program, and the overall LIMS best practices.
-This four-day course will be delivered just before the project kick-off.
+This three-day course will be delivered just before the project kick-off.
 The goal is to get you familiar with the program to streamline the use of time and efforts during project kickoff, the ensuing workshop, build testing, and end-user acceptance.
 Additional information about this curriculum may be found in your project’s Statement of Work (SOW).

 System Owner, Project Manager, Subject Matter Experts (SME) and laboratory personnel who will be helping to make decisions about how to roll out your implementation.

 - Overview: What is LabVantage Pharma?
 What is delivered in the package?
 Universal interface features.
 Navigation techniques.
 Using the help system.

 - User Security: Security concepts of LabVantage.
 How to enable and configure departmental security for shielding data.
 Restricting access to modules, understanding the role based security module restricting the user access to pages and functionality.
 Grouping roles together using jobtypes and assigning jobtypes to users.

 - Parameters, Parameter Lists, and Test Methods: Gain experience in architecting your laboratory’s master data making it conform to the types of tests you perform on your samples.